 Advocate.
 Work with your elected officials and decision-makers to share the value of the arts in education.
 Whether a mayor, principal, or U.S. Congressman, check out sample resolutions and videos, send an op-ed to your local newspaper, and use the Arts Education Navigator—an online tool with six action steps to crafting a personal advocacy plan.
 Be sure to sign the petition encouraging Secretary of Education Betsy DeVos to support the arts!

 - Participate.
 Share your story in the social media campaign, #BecauseOfArtsEd, to bring national visibility to the issue of arts education.
-See below for more information and download the How To Guide.
-Also, be sure to attend and invite friends to the Facebook Event.
+See below for more information and download the Social Media How To Guide.

 The 2019 celebration of National Arts in Education Week is dedicated to the memory of Ms. Carol Channing, whose advocacy efforts led to the creation of the national celebration in 2010.
 Read the statement here.